MartSpeed/jma_teksys/Anthony_John_Order_Parts_CaseStudy/src/main/java/com/example/Anthony_John_Order_Parts_CaseStudy/entity/README.md

 - [x] left elevator
 ---
 # EXTRAS - will move once the rep is completed after testing
+## EXTRA???
+- is the type/model of acft part necessary to create for this simple capstone

 # AIRCRAFT INTERFACE - wireframe
 - [] it will contain a list of all current working aircraft